The Film Work of the 1940’s and 1950’s

 During that year 1952, I performed in two concerts, one in Los Angeles and another in Redlands Bowl in Redlands, California with guitarist and pianist.

 Finances were very low, but I continued to pick up whatever work could be found in local television shows and night clubs.
 I now had a union card from the American Guild of Radio and Television Artists.
 During that early period, I even danced on a radio program in which I provided the sound of my heel and castanet patterns for a sequence about a Spanish dancer!
+This episode was a play performed on radio with live actors who spoke their lines in the production.
+Although there was a live audience in the theater, the listeners over the air heard only voices and music.
+Kay Frances, a movie star of the ’30s and ’40s was the actress who played the role of the Spanish dancer in the story.
+I was the dancer whose heel beats and castanets were heard by the radio public.
+This was rather a special situation!

 In the later part of 1952, after the Redlands Bowl appearance, I received a call from an obscure talent agent whom I knew over the years.
 She suggested I meet with people at Paramount Studios in Hollywood who were seeking a female flamenco dancer who could dance in male costume in a film starring Bob Hope.
 During the interview, it was revealed there was film on me.
 After several days, I was notified that I had been selected to appear in a solo dance in a film titled Here Come the Girls with Bob Hope, Arlene Dahl, Rosemary Clooney, and Tony Martin.